 A Continuing Legacy

 Robert McQuilkin with his wife Marguerite and two others outside Asheville, N.C.
-(Photo ca. 1920′s-courtesy of M. McQuilkin Cartee)
+(Photograph courtesy of M. McQuilkin Cartee)

-He also warned Graham to go slow on committing himself to the apocalyptic Ezekiel 38-39, advising him to study his bible more carefully: “Many sensational articles and radio messages are going out about this passage and Russia which have no sure basis in Scripture.
-Daniel 7 (in connection with Rev. 17:12-14) seems to me to give the most definite picture of the end of times.”
+He also warned Reverend Graham to be cautious on committing himself to the apocalyptic Ezekiel 38-39, advising him to study his Bible carefully.
+He stated, “Many sensational articles and radio messages are going out about this passage and Russia which have no sure basis in Scripture.
+Daniel 7, (in connection with Rev. 17:12-14), seems to me to give the most definite picture of the end of times.”

-Robert C. McQuilkin passed away in 1952 at sixty-six years old, having served almost 30 years as the first President of what is now Columbia International University.
-A good friend and wise mentor to all who knew him, he left a legacy of daily devotion and compassion, all the while relying on God’s strength and wisdom.
-That philosophy, seasoned with his wry sense of humor, continues to inspire the organization that he invigorated and helped to build.
+Robert C. McQuilkin passed away in 1952 at 66 years old, having served almost 30 years as the president of Columbia Bible College, now known as Columbia International University.
+A good friend and wise mentor to all, he left a legacy of daily devotion and compassion that continues to inspire the organization he invigorated and helped to build.

-Billy Graham, who officially retired from public life in 2005, went on to have a singular career himself, preaching to untold millions of people in over 185 countries during the course of his still amazing career.
-Unsurprisingly, Graham would also prevail over the editorial staff at TIME–in due course they would come to refer to him as “The Pope of Protestant America,” the most popular and influential evangelist of his generation.
+Billy Graham continued to spread the good word, preaching to more than two hundred million people in over 185 countries during the course of his singular career.
+Graham eventually prevailed over the editorial staff at TIME – in due course they came to refer to him as “The Pope of Protestant America,” a man now widely regarded as the most popular and influential evangelist of the 20th century.

-(All documents used for this posting can be found in the Graham file at CIU.)
+– Documents used for this posting can be found in the Billy Graham file at CIU –

 By providing the private correspondence between two thoughtful and powerful men, you’ve succeeded in personalizing both of them for your readers.
 You have also helped me to understand and care about their beliefs.
 I really enjoyed this piece.